PickertJoe/Class-Notes-Crack/CE_576/T-Beams.md

 * If prism tests are used to determine f'm, it must be the lesser of:
     1. The average tested strength
     2. 1.25x the lowest strength multiplied by a correction factor
+* Prism testing CAN be substituted for unit/grout testing

 ## Unit Sampling to Determine f'm
 * Use block/compressive strength + mortar type to select assumed f'm from TMS 402 Tables 1 & 2